magento/merchdocs/README.md

 1. Open Git Bash.
 The **Git Bash** executable is on the shortcut menu.

-1. Change to the directory you created for Git repositories and clone the DevDocs repository.
+1. Change to the directory you created for Git repositories and clone the MerchDocs repository.

     ```bash
     git clone git@github.com:magento/merchdocs.git